Ryde

 Ryde is an English seaside town and civil parish on the north-east coast of the Isle of Wight.
-The built-up area had a population of 23,999 according to the 2011 Census and an estimate of 24,847 in 2019.
+The built-up area had a population of 24,096 according to the 2021 Census.
 Its growth as a seaside resort came after the villages of Upper Ryde and Lower Ryde were merged in the 19th century, as can still be seen in the town's central and seafront architecture.
 The resort's expansive sands are revealed at low tide.
 Their width means the regular ferry service to the mainland requires a long listed pier – the fourth longest in the United Kingdom, and the oldest surviving.

 History

+The name Ryde derives from the Old English rīð meaning a 'small stream'.

 In 1782 numerous bodies of men, women and children from HMS Royal George, which sank suddenly at Spithead, were washed ashore at Ryde.
 Many were buried on land that is now occupied by the Esplanade.
 A memorial to them was erected in June 2004.

 There are a series of Regency and Victorian buildings in the town with important buildings such as All Saints' Church, designed by the eminent George Gilbert Scott, and Ryde Town Hall, which was completed in 1831.
 Up until the pier was opened in 1814, ferry passengers landing at low tide were brought almost half a mile into the shore by horse and cart.